btjanaka/cpsm/README.md

 ```
 USAGE: cpsm MODE [ARGS...]
   cpsm init | Initialize a directory for CPSM
-  cpsm n abbrev problem language | Create a new solution (or open existing)
+  cpsm n abbrev problem template | Create a new solution (or open existing)
-  cpsm s abbrev problem language | Save an existing solution
+  cpsm s abbrev problem filetype | Save an existing solution
-  cpsm h | Display the full help message
+  cpsm h | Display this help message
 ```

 ### Examples

-Create a new cpp solution for the HackerRank problem "Journey to the Moon", where the abbreviation for HackerRank is `hr` and the directory for it is hackerrank.
+Create a new solution for the HackerRank problem `Journey to the Moon` using the `cpp` template, where the abbreviation for HackerRank is `hr` and the directory for it is hackerrank.
+Note that the template need not be named `cpp`; it just so happens that the template name matches the file extension here.

 ```
 cpsm n hr "Journey to the Moon" cpp
 ```

-This creates a journey-to-the-moon.cpp and journey-to-the-moon.txt file in the hackerrank/solving file and opens up an editor where you can work on the files.
-_Note that if any of these files exist already, they will simply be opened._
+This creates a journey-to-the-moon.cpp and journey-to-the-moon.txt file in the hackerrank/solving directory and opens up an editor where you can work on the files. _Note that if any of these files exist already, they will simply be opened._

-Once you are done, you can move the files to the main hackerrank directory (i.e.
-"save" it) with the following command.
+Once you are done, you can move the files to the main hackerrank directory (i.e. "save" it) with the following command.
 A prompt will be provided if these files already exist in the directory.

 ```
 cpsm s hr "Journey to the Moon" cpp